 Effective from November 2018 (Presidential Regulation (No. 20/2018)), IMTA is now replaced with a “Notification” from the Ministry of Manpower with validity that is the same as an employment agreement.
-Based on this, the Indonesian Immigration will now issue a limited stay permit (VITAS) and the Electronic limited stay permit (ITAS).
+Based on this, the Indonesian Immigration will now issue a Temporary Stay Permit Visa (VITAS) and the Temporary Stay Permit (ITAS).
 This change is to simplify the process of how an individual can get a work permit in Indonesia.
 The implementation is, however, expected to happen continuously and be finalised in the next two years.

 Business Visa for Indonesia